-When a patella dislocates the chance of another dislocation is immediately quite high, somewhere between 15% and 45%.
+When a patella dislocates the chance of another dislocation (recurrence) is quite high, somewhere between 15% and 45%.
 The specific risk for an individual is difficult to calculate, but it is greater if there are associated predisposing factors.
-Predisposing factors include such things as the alignment of the leg, the shape of the groove in the femur for the patella, how high the patella sits in relation to the rest of the knee joint, and the alignment of the foot and ankle.
+Predisposing factors include such things as the shape of the groove in the trochlea, how high the patella sits in relation to the rest of the knee joint, and the alignment of the leg.
+Teenagers are at a greater risk of recurrence than those older than 20.
+After two dislocations, the risk of further episodes of dislocation is very high, somewhere in the order of 60% to 80%.

-If your patella has dislocated only once or maybe twice, and you do not have any or relatively minor predisposing factors, nonsurgical treatment may be recommended.
-The emphasis of nonsurgical treatment is to build up the quadriceps muscle on the front of the thigh and in particular the vastus medialis (VMO) muscle which is the part of the quadriceps muscle just above the inside of the knee.
+If your patella has dislocated only once or maybe twice, and you do not have any or relatively minor predisposing factors, non-surgical treatment may be recommended.
+The focus of non-surgical treatment is to build up the quadriceps muscle on the front of the thigh and in particular the vastus medialis (VMO) muscle which is the part of the quadriceps muscle just above the inside of the knee.
 Attempts may also be made to stretch the structures on the outside of the knee.
 These include the iliotibial band (ITB) and the lateral retinaculum.
-In addition, orthotics may be used to improve the alignment of the foot and ankle.
+In addition, orthotics may be used to improve the alignment of the leg.

 Different Surgical Options

 If it has been decided that surgery is the appropriate way to manage your condition there are many different options that have been described and that can be used.
 The particular operation that is selected for you will depend on the alignment of your knee and patella as well as your age.
 Special X-rays and a CT or MRI scan may be used to measure the alignment more accurately.
-An MRI scan may also provide information about the state of the surfaces of the patella part of a joint.
+An MRI scan may also provide information about the state of the articular surfaces of the knee joint.

 Whatever realignment procedure is suggested, it will probably have an arthroscopy as part of it.
 The role of the arthroscopy is to clean up any damage on the bone surfaces and to remove any loose fragments that may be within the joint.

 When the patella dislocates the first time there is a ligament on the medial, or inside, aspect of the patella that is almost always torn.
 The ligament is called the medial patellofemoral ligament (MPFL).
-The ligament can be reconstructed by using a piece of hamstring tendon and passing it through drill holes made in the patella and femur.
-This involves making two or three short incisions over the inside part of the knee and upper shin.
-The tendon is fixed in the tunnels with screws or some other type of anchor.
+The ligament can be reconstructed by using a piece of tendon and attaching it to passing it the patella and femur .
+Typically one of the hamstring tendons is used, but a piece of quadriceps tendon can also be used.
+The surgery involves making two or three short incisions over the medial (inner) part of the knee and upper shin.
+The tendon can be attached to the patella and femur in various ways, using a combination of tunnels drilled into the bone, screws and anchors.
+The current thinking is that MPFL reconstruction is basis of most patellar stabilisation surgery.
+For many patients no additional surgery may be required.

 If the patella is sitting too high it can be moved downwards and into its groove on the femur by moving part of the tibia called the tibial tuberosity.
 This is the bony lump on the front of the upper end of the shin.
 The patella is attached to the tibial tuberosity by the patellar tendon.
 By moving the tuberosity downwards the patella is also moved downwards.
-Screws are used to hold the tuberosity in its new position until it heals.
-These usually need to be removed at a later date because they are prominent and can be uncomfortable when kneeling.
+Bone cuts have to be made to move the tuberosity and screws are used to hold it in its new position until it heals.
+These screws often need to be removed at a later date because they may be prominent and can be uncomfortable when kneeling.

-Sometimes the tibial tuberosity needs to be moved medially, or towards inside of the shin in order to improve the tracking of the patella in its groove on the femur.
+Sometimes the tibial tuberosity needs to be moved medially, or towards inner side of the knee in order to improve the tracking of the patella in the trochlea.
 This medial shift may also be combined with a downward, or distal, shift.
 Again, the tuberosity is held in place with screws until it heals.

-Another option, which is used less commonly, is to deepen the groove for the patella on the lower end of the femur.
+Another option, which is used much less commonly, is to deepen the trochlear groove in which the patella moves.
 This operation is called a trochleoplasty.
-It involves removing some bone and deepening the surface of the groove and holding it in place with nails or stitches, both of which are reabsorbed by the body with time.
+It involves removing some bone and deepening the surface of the groove and holding it in place with absorbable pins or stitches.
+Usually trochleoplasty is only done in revision situations or severe instability such as habitual dislocation in which the patella dislocates every time the knee is bent and straightened.

-When you go home you will be putting weight through your leg on an as tolerated basis and using crutches for support.
+When you go home you will be putting weight through your leg using crutches for support.
+The amount of weight that can you can put through your leg will depend on the type of surgery (usually full for an isolated MPFL reconstruction, but partial for tibial tuberosity transfers).
 With some operations, usually those involving shifting the tibial tuberosity downwards, you may be required to wear some kind of brace or splint for the first few weeks after surgery.
 However, during this period you will be able to take the knee out of the brace to get it moving.

 Most people are walking without support by four weeks.
 The focus of the early rehabilitation is to reduce the swelling, restore the function of your quadriceps muscle, and to get the knee bending and straightening normally.

 If the tibial tuberosity has been moved then it is important to make sure the bone is healed before more aggressive rehabilitation is commenced.
-The same applies for a trochleoplasty.
 Healing can be monitored with X-rays.

 Once the swelling has reduced and any bone healing has taken place, progression is essentially on an as tolerated basis.
-It usually takes up to 3 months before one can recommence running.
+It usually takes about 3 months before one can recommence running.
 From here it is really a matter of function and comfort before one can resume sporting activities.
-Depending on the procedure that has been performed, it will take 4 to 6 months to be able to resume sport on a competitive basis.
+Depending on the procedure that has been performed, it will take anywhere from 4 to 9 months to be able to resume sport on a competitive basis.

 All surgery is associated with some risk of complications.
 There are general complications and there are specific complications.